jacobm3/vault-install/README.md

 https://www.vaultproject.io/docs/commands/operator/init

-## Each Vault admin decrypts their unseal key
+## Each Vault Admin Decrypts their Unseal Key

     # Save unseal key output to unseal.enc on the machine where you have your PGP key
     # (run this command, paste the value, then hit enter, ctrl-d)